CorbanR/ansible-docker-base/README.md

 Selecting Versions of Ansible
 =============================
+Based on Ubuntu 14.04 and Debian8

 The following options are available:

-    FROM corbanr/ansible:ubuntu #Based on Ubuntu14.04
+    FROM corbanr/ansible:ubuntu
-    FROM corbanr/ansible:debian #Based on Debian8
+    FROM corbanr/ansible:debian

 Images on DockerHub will be updated periodically.